-Combining the results of Toxin3 induction of PCD in mutants and overexpression plants, these results indicate that Protein1 and Protein2 both play a positive regulatory role in the process of Toxin3-induced PCD.
-To further prove this conclusion, we conducted two subsequent experiments: quantitative analysis of electrical conductivity and statistical analysis of the sensitivity of PCD in seedlings and the proportion of PCD changes in seedlings.
+Together, the results of Toxin3 induction of PCD in mutant and overexpression strains indicate that Protein1 and Protein2 both play a positive regulatory role in the process of Toxin3-induced PCD.
+To verify this conclusion, we conducted two subsequent experiments: quantitative analysis of electrical conductivity and statistical analysis of the seedling susceptibility to PCD and the proportion of PCD changes in seedlings.

-2.2 Overexpression of Protein1, Protein2 and Toxin3 in mutants Statistical analysis of sensitivity
+2.2 Overexpression of Protein1, Protein2 and Toxin3 in mutants and a statistical analysis of sensitivity

-To further analyze the positive regulatory relationship of Protein1 and Protein2 in the process of Toxin3 induction of PCD, we performed statistical analysis using the overexpression of Protein1 and Protein2 and the sensitivity of the mutants to Toxin3.
+To further analyze the positive regulatory relationship of Protein1 and Protein2 in the process of Toxin3 induction of PCD, we performed statistical analysis of the sensitivity of the Protein1 and Protein2 overexpression and mutant lines to Toxin3.
 First, Col-0, protein1, protein2, protein1 protein2 were cultured for one week.
-Protein1ox5, Protein1ox6, Protein2ox7, and Protein2ox8 Seedlings were transferred to new MS medium containing 2 μM Toxin3 and cultured for 6 days.
-Then, they were divided into hypersensitive, sensitive, and insensitive groups according to their sensitivity to Toxin3.
+Protein1ox5, Protein1ox6, Protein2ox7, and Protein2ox8 seedlings were transferred to new Murashige and Skoog (MS) medium containing 2 μM Toxin3 and were cultured for 6 days.
+Then, the lines were divided into hypersensitive, sensitive, and insensitive groups according to their sensitivity to Toxin3.
 This is shown in Figure 3C.
-For the plants of each ecotype, we performed the classification and counting of supersensitive, sensitive and insensitive plants, as shown in Figure 3C, and calculated the ratio of each sensitivity category in all plants (n>50) in this ecotype.
-The statistical results shown in 3D are obtained.
-Compared with Col-0, the proportion of protein1 protein2 insensitive to FB1 was greatly increased, while that of protein1 protein2 was significantly higher than that of Col-0.
-Protein1ox5, Protein1ox6, Protein2ox7, and Protein2ox8 The proportion of patients with insensitivity to FB1 was greatly reduced, and the proportion of patients with hypersensitivity was greatly increased.
-The statistical results of FB1 sensitivity also indicate that Protein1 and Protein2 play a positive regulatory role in the process of Toxin3-induced PCD.
+For the plants of each ecotype, we performed the classification and counting of supersensitive, sensitive and insensitive plants, as shown in Figure 3C, and calculated the ratio of each sensitivity category in all plants (n>50) in each ecotype.
+The statistical results obtained are shown in Figure 3D.
+Compared with that in Col-0, the proportion of protein1 protein2 that were insensitive to FB1 was greatly increased, while that of protein1 protein2 was significantly higher than that of Col-0.
+In Protein1ox5, Protein1ox6, Protein2ox7, and Protein2ox8, the proportion of plants with insensitivity to FB1 was greatly reduced, and the proportion of plants with hypersensitivity was greatly increased.
+Thus, the statistical analyses of FB1 sensitivity also indicated that Protein1 and Protein2 play a positive regulatory role in the process of Toxin3-induced PCD.

 Based on the above experimental results, it can be concluded that Toxin3 can induce the expression of Protein1 and inhibit the expression of Protein2 and that Protein1 and Protein2 play a positive regulatory role in Toxin3-induced PCD.
-The positive regulatory effect is achieved by Protein1 and Protein2 as active ubiquitin ligase E3.
+The positive regulatory effect is achieved by Protein1 and Protein2 as active ubiquitin E3 ligases.
 It has been reported that Toxin3-induced cell death is dependent on the SA, ET, and JA signaling pathways.
-Then, the induction effect of on Protein1 and the inhibitory effect on Protein2 Toxin3 and the positive regulatory effects of Protein1 and Protein2 on Toxin3-induced PCD are also related to the SA, ET, and JA signaling pathways.
-What?
+We sought to investigate whether the induction of Protein1 and inhibition of Protein2 by Toxin3 and the positive regulatory effects of Protein1 and Protein2 on Toxin3-induced PCD might also be related to the SA, ET, and JA signaling pathways.
 To this end, we conducted the following experiments.

 3 The transcriptional response of Protein1 and Protein2 to Toxin3 requires a complete JA signaling pathway

-3.1 Pairs of Toxin3 in JA, SA, and ET signaling pathway mutants Protein1 and Protein2 transcription Impact of product
+3.1 Pairs of Toxin3 in JA, SA, and ET signaling pathway mutants Protein1 and Protein2 and the transcription impact of the product